Pharmaceuticals and Food

 Food Sciences

-MicroCT provides feedback on internal microstructure of foods during development of new products and to improve the shelf life of existing products.
-Because x-rays are highly penetrating and non-destructive, studies using in-situ cells can be conducted to understand morphological changes during food freezing, hydration, and heating.
-Sigray’s EclipseXRM provides the highest contrast available for understanding phenomena such as moisture and the distribution of oil and air interfaces in pores.
+MicroCT also provides feedback on the internal microstructure of foods, aiding in the development of new products and improving the shelf life of existing ones.
+Because x-rays are highly penetrating and non-destructive, in-situ studies can be conducted to understand morphological changes during food freezing, hydration, and heating.
+Sigray’s EclipseXRM delivers the highest contrast available for studying phenomena such as moisture distribution and the interaction of oil and air interfaces in pores.